Engage: annual learning and teaching conference 2017

 - 13 Visual communication: multimedia methods for engagement and active learning – Dr David Roberts

-(Images are copyrighted but if you would like to use them, please contact David Roberts.
-You can also access published research on David's website.)
+(Images are copyrighted but if you would like to use them, please email [email protected])

 In this workshop, we’ll be matching how our students learn to how we deliver lecture content by exploiting the potential of images, and mapping that to how our brains process knowledge.
 Drawing on five decades of research in cognition, and the contemporary scholarly research of Richard Mayer and others, we’ll explore a more balanced pedagogic delivery called multimedia learning (MML).